Northern Ireland

 The question of nationality is only secondary

-(as is shown by nationalist enthusiasm for the latest,
+(as is shown by nationalist enthusiasm for the modern

 Having your own nation may or may not be a good way